parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 }
 ```
 ## Optimization
 The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `negative` templates.
-The use of `std::abs` avoided as [it is limited](https://en.cppreference.com/w/cpp/numeric/math/abs) to signed types.

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.
 Inlining is avoided on the primary functions as they are non-trivial, though they may certainly be inlined.

-> Also, a compiler may warn (incorrectly) of division by zero possibility in `*_log(0, n)` test cases, given that it is inlining an (unreachable) literal division by 0.
+> Also, a compiler may warn (incorrectly) of division by zero possibility in log base 0 test cases, given that it is inlining an (unreachable) literal division by 0.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.